eclipse-orbit/orbit/README.md

     # NOTE: Please ensure you push using the following command so that you don't bypass the code review:
     git push origin HEAD:refs/for/master

+### 3. Troubleshooting

+If you are having trouble with the build after submitting your change, this is typically because there is a missing dependency.
+You will need to manually ensure that all transitive dependencies of th elibrary you're adding are available as OSGi bundles in Orbit.
+You can discover the dependencies using `mvn dependency:tree` in the project folder of the library you're adding.
+If you have tried this and are still encountering issues, try editing the `osgi.bnd` file.
+Simply add `;resolution:=optional` to the end of `Import-Package: *` line.